Helios gave his son Phaeton permission to drive the Sun chariot around the Earth. Helios was the Sun God, and a son of almighty Zeus.

 Grandfather Zeus was thus forced to kill him.
 Zap!
 He killed his grandson!
 Zeus could gooi a mean lightning bolt if you pissed him off.

-I’m glad the punishment became a bit milder in our day.
+I’m sure glad the punishment became a bit milder in our day, a few millennia later.

-Come to think of it, we never did get punished*.
-Never got caught, though I can’t imagine our folks didn’t have a shrewd idea of what was happening – at least an inkling.
+Come to think of it, we never did get punished.
+Never got caught, actually, though I can’t imagine our folks didn’t have a shrewd idea of what was happening – at least an inkling.
+See, we used to say we didn’t steal our parents’ cars.
+We ‘borrowed them on the non-permission system,’ we’d say.
 In the early days of illicit driving I used to drive the old blue VW Kombi OHS 153 around our large garden at 95 Stuart Street.

 My butt was saved by Harrismith’s frigid winter weather!